1. New LabVIEW 2013 Features

 FPGA Math and Analysis IP

 The LabVIEW FPGA Module 8.2 provides new native analysis functions so you can reuse code for basic signal processing and control functionalities common to FPGAs.
-This new IP includes:
+This new IP includes the following:

-- Direct current (DC) and root-mean-square (RMS) measurements - calculates the DC, RMS, sum, mean square, and/or square sum values of a signal
+- Direct current (DC) and root-mean-square (RMS) measurements that calculate the DC, RMS, sum, mean square, and/or square sum values of a signal

-- Butterworth filter - filters an input signal using a Butterworth filter that is configurable using this Express VI
+- A Butterworth filter, for input signals, that is configurable using the Express VI

-Period measurement - calculates the period of an evenly sampled periodic signal using threshold crossing detection
+- A period measurement that calculates the period of an evenly sampled periodic signal using threshold crossing detection

 New Memory VIs